 While we could store all of the data needed to compute these things in S3 and run large aggregation jobs using something like Hive or Spark, we wanted to do better.
-Our new usage dashboard requires that we have fast access to this usage data and can aggregate across several dimensions: account ID, data pack, time range, and more.
+Our new usage dashboard requires that we have fast access to this usage data and can aggregate across several dimensions: account ID, Insights Bundles, time range, and more.
 In order to meet all of the above requirements, we built a streaming architecture that unifies usage data from both API and batch onto a Kafka topic and eventually makes it into Druid, an OLAP high-performance system where we can slice and dice the data in nearly any way we want.

 Let's examine the life of a usage event and how it flows through our architecture.

 First, from the API side: